hmrguez/Hermes/docs/literature_review.typ

 Apache Hadoop is a powerful framework designed for processing large volumes of data across clusters of computers using simple programming models.
 It is built to scale up from single servers to thousands of machines, each offering local computation and storage.
-At the heart of Hadoop is the MapReduce programming model, which enables the processing of vast amounts of data in parallel on large clusters of commodity hardware in a reliable and fault-tolerant manner
+At the heart of Hadoop is the MapReduce programming model, which enables the processing of vast amounts of data in parallel on large clusters of commodity hardware in a reliable and fault-tolerant manner @hadoop

 ==== How does MapReduce work?

 MapReduce is a software framework for writing applications that process large amounts of data in parallel on large clusters of commodity hardware.
 It simplifies the process of dealing with large data sets by breaking down the work into smaller tasks that can be executed independently and in parallel.
-This approach significantly improves efficiency and throughput, especially when dealing with multi-terabyte data sets.
+This approach significantly improves efficiency and throughput, especially when dealing with multi-terabyte data sets @hadoop.
 It works the following way:

 - *Input*: A MapReduce job typically starts with a dataset stored in a distributed file system like Hadoop Distributed File System (HDFS).
 The input data is divided into independent chunks, which are processed by the map tasks in